 “I believe in Communism.
 Rom-communism, that is.
 If Tom Hanks and Meg Ryan can go through some heartfelt struggles and still end up happy, then so can we.” – Ted Lasso

 We have written a lot about the importance of “continuous improvement” or creating a “learning organization.”
 But the Harvard research also talks about the idea of liminal learning, which is a fancy way of saying “learning outside of your comfort zone.”
 It involves planning “creative interludes” to do new and different things with new and different people.
-Google even requires their team members to take “creative interludes” to explore their ideas, and these have proved successful with many of the ideas generated from these “interludes” being incorporated into their platform.
+Google even requires their team members to take “creative interludes” to explore their ideas.
+These have proved successful as many of the ideas generated from these “interludes” have been incorporated into their platform.
 While doing these exercises are useful, the key to success is learning from these experiences.
-For example, last year, I took a watercolor class and served on an advisory council for a new nonprofit.
-Each new experience taught me about myself and what brings me joy and challenge and what is just busy work.
+For example, this year, I took a watercolor class and agreed to serve on a new board – Aileron.
+Each new experience makes clearer the difference between what challenges that bring me joy and what is just busy work.
+This summer I encourage you to plan one “creative interlude” – something you never would do that purposely puts you out of your comfort zone.

 Phase 3: New Ways of Working (or Reintegration)